Syncleus/peak/README.rst

 APEX is a next generation APRS based protocol.
 This repository represents the reference implementation and is a full features application for digipeating across multiple AX.25 KISS TNC devices using the full APEX stack.

-For more information on the project please check out [the project's home page](http://apexprotocol.com/).
+For more information on the project please check out `the project's home page <http://apexprotocol.com/>`_.

 Running the app
 ===============